Automotive industry in the Philippines

-The Mitsubishi Lancer was considered an automotive icon in the country.
-Having been built in the country since the first generation up until its last generation in 2017.
+The Mitsubishi Lancer was considered an automotive icon in the country, having been built in the country since the first generation up until its last generation in 2017.

-The Toyota Corolla was considered as the pioneer of the Philippine automotive industry and it was also the country's best-selling car until 1998.
+The Toyota Corolla was considered a pioneer of the Philippine automotive industry, and it was also the country's best-selling car until 1998.

 The Ford Escape was one of the last locally-built cars by Ford that were exported to other countries.
-Since then, most manufacturing facilities in general only serve the local market.
-The Escape would reappear again in 2015 as a direct import from the United States.
+Since then, most Philippine manufacturing facilities only serve the domestic market.
+The Escape would reappear in 2015 as a direct import from the United States.